Neutron: An Implementation of the Transformer Translation Model and its Variants: Features

 There are some sentence pairs which are meaningless or even not belonging to language pairs researching on.
 Vocabulary based cleaning is supported for this case.
 It first collects the vocabulary and counts frequencies of tokens on training set, and then filter training set with a hyper parameter named \emph{vratio}, \emph{vratio} tokens of full vocabulary with least frequencies will be regarded as rare words, and if the percentage of rared tokens in a sentence is higher than \emph{1.0 - vratio}, the sentence is unlikely to be part of the language pair, and will be removed.

-\subsubsection{Cleaning with length ratios}
+\subsubsection{Cleaning with Length Ratios.}

-Length ratio is likely to be applied in MT evaluations, since there are some wrongly aligned sentence pairs in the training data which have abnormally large length ratios.
-This work provides enhanced supports on top of subword \cite{sennrich2015neural} units, though cleaning on only tokenized text is also supported.
+Length ratio is likely to be used in MT data processing, since there are some wrongly aligned sentence pairs in the training data which have abnormally large length ratios.
+This work provides enhanced support with sub-word units \cite{sennrich2016neural}, though cleaning on only tokenized text is also supported.

 Assume a sentence contains \emph{nsub} tokens after BPE processing, \emph{nsubadd} tokens are additionally produced by BPE seperation, \emph{nsep} tokens of original tokenized sentence which has \emph{ntok} tokens are segmented by BPE.
 Following ratios are defined at monolingual level: